paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 <default export component as="IncompletePreview" {label} />
 ```

-☝🏻`complete-preview`, and `incomplete-preview` give us different previews of our `todo-item` component.
+☝🏻`CompletedPreview`, and `IncompletePreview` give us different previews of our `TodoItem` component.
 To use these parts in an import, we can do something like this:

 ```html
 <!-- todo-list.pc -->